JackDaedalus/Dissertation/README.md

  - The stored model is loaded and re-verified.
  - The test data is broken into 20 equal chunks for XAI scoring.
 After each data blocked is scored the values are written out to a file.
 This file is incrementally built up over time, and the end results are averaged (externally).

-The statistical analysis notebook is also stored in this folder (XAI Output Statistical Analysis.ipynb)
+The statistical analysis notebook is also stored in this folder (XAI Output Statistical Analysis Final Notebook.ipynb)
  - The input of the mean metric score is also located here (XAI_StatTest2_RowLables_v1.xlsx).
- - A secondary analysis was conducted in XAI Output Statistical Analysis Two.ipynb to verify the primary statistical review (data stored in XAI_StatTest2_RowLables_v2.xlsx).
+ - The results of each experiment are stored in four XL files for use in the Friedman Analysis
+ -       SHAP_XAI_Metrics_Experiments Formatted cf v1-1 250324.xlsx
+ -       LIME_XAI_Metrics_Experiments Formatted cf v1-1 250324.xlsx
+ -       ANCHOR_XAI_Metrics_Experiments Formatted cf v1-1 250324.xlsx
+ -       DiCE_XAI_Metrics_Experiments Formatted cf v1-1 250324.xlsx

 The following notebooks were created for function operations that are shared across each of the XAI metrics experiment notebooks.
   - DS_Model_Build_Evaluation_Functions.ipynb